roganhamby/emeraldelephant/docs/index.md

 Feel free to contact me on Twitter @roganhamby or file a request through Github issues.

 Future topics:
+* November 2022 Identifying empty bibs
-* Identifying a point of time for a state of an item.
+* December 2022 Identifying a point of time for a state of an item.
-* Finding encoding issues in MARCXML.
+* January 2023 Finding encoding issues in MARCXML.
-* Creating a heat map with circulation data.
+* February 2023 Creating a heat map with circulation data.
-* Extracting data from MARC aka Holdings Data Not Available during Import
+* March 2023 Extracting data from MARC aka Holdings Data Not Available during Import
-* Identifying empty bibs
+* April 2023 Copy visibility

 For those looking for other Evergreen resources: